 The following qualify for the scholarship exemption and are considered non-taxable:

 The scholarship exemption only applies when it is directly related to the full-time program in which the student is enrolled.
 The program length, conditions and terms of the scholarship, and the length of time of the financial award are considered when deciding whether a scholarship is tax-exempt.

-For example, if you have enrolled full-time in a four-year business management program at a university and receive a scholarship of $3,000, you do not include it as taxable income on line 130 if you meet all of the requirements for the scholarship exemption.
+For example, if you have enrolled full-time in a four-year business management program at a university and receive a scholarship of $3,000, you do not include it as taxable income on Line 13000 if you meet all of the requirements for the scholarship exemption.

 Be careful when filing your income tax return.
 You must determine whether it is appropriate to include any scholarship amount that you have received.

-Scholarship amounts appear in box 105 of your T4A slip from your college or university.
+Scholarship amounts appear in Box 105 of the T4A tax slip issued by the college or university which you have attended.

 For example, assume that you receive your T4A slip from your university with an amount of $1,500 in box 130.

 - If you qualify for the tuition amount, and you are a full-time student, you do not have to include the scholarship amount on line 13010 of your tax return in most cases.

 - However, if you are not entitled to the tuition amount, you must report the amount that is greater than $500 on line 13010 of your tax return.
 In this example, you would have to report $1,000.